Patient education: Sarcoidosis (Beyond the Basics)

 Other organs — Enlargement of lymph nodes, especially those in the chest, occurs frequently.
 The liver or spleen can also be affected.
 Involvement of the spleen may lead to anemia and other blood abnormalities.

 Since there is no single test that confirms a diagnosis of sarcoidosis, the diagnosis is based upon multiple factors, including signs and symptoms, abnormalities on chest X-ray (or CT scan), and microscopic examination of one or more specimens from involved tissues or organs.
 In addition, the diagnostic process often involves tests that help to rule out other conditions, including tuberculosis, which share some features with sarcoidosis.
-(See "Patient information: Tuberculosis (Beyond the Basics)".)
+(See "Patient education: Tuberculosis (Beyond the Basics)".)

 A biopsy involves removing a small sample of tissue from an affected tissue or organ.
 This test is usually recommended to identify a granuloma.
 Samples can be obtained from lung tissue with a procedure called bronchoscopy.
 A biopsy may also be done on an affected lymph node, skin nodule, salivary gland, or the tear gland near the eye.
-(See "Patient information: Flexible bronchoscopy (Beyond the Basics)".)
+(See "Patient education: Flexible bronchoscopy (Beyond the Basics)".)

 Once the diagnosis of sarcoidosis is confirmed, other tests may be needed to determine the extent and severity of the disease.
 This may include imaging tests such as an MRI and/or PET scan to determine if there is evidence of the disease in the eyes, heart, or other organs.